flynn-98/electrolyte-mixing-station/README.md

 # Electrolyte Mixing Station

 ## Introduction

+The Electrolyte Mixing Station is an easily customisable tool, primarily designed to select and mix microlitres of different electrolytes, using a volume control module and pipette system that can be configured to deal with low and high viscosities.

 ![image](data/images/CAD.png)

 ### Jump to the [Workspace Notebook](workspace.ipynb) for instructions on how to use the mixing station!